Hydrotherapy Exercises for Fibromyalgia Patients in Melbourne

 2. Strengthening Exercises

-• Arm Curls.
-Use water dumbbells or just your hands to perform slow curls.
-The resistance of the water strengthens your arm muscles without straining them.
+• Arm Curls (12 repetitions): Use aquatic dumbbells or your hands to perform slow bicep curls.
+The resistance of water keeps the movement gentle but effective.

 3. Stretching Exercises

-• Floating Leg Lifts: Lie back on a pool noodle or float and slowly lift one leg at a time.
-This engages your core without stressing your spine.
+• Floating Leg Lifts (8–10 each leg): Lean back on a pool noodle and slowly lift one leg at a time.
+This engages the deep core muscles safely.

 Hydrotherapy Pool Facilities in Melbourne